 I suspect that viewers in 1943 didn’t have much trouble finding the “hidden” message here: don’t listen to anti-American or anti-government propaganda, or the Nazis will win.

 Apparently the original 1943 version of the film had the villian Foxey Loxey using a copy of Mein Kampf to plot against the farm animals.
-Using the book’s instructions to persuade and divide Chicken Little and his friends.
+He easily used the book’s instructions to persuade and divide Chicken Little and his friends.
 Before long, the barn yard’s trusted leader Cocky Locky had been deserted and their protective roost abandoned.
 Frantic birds, led astray by herr fox’s cunning words, ran to his cave believing it would offer better shelter from doom and destruction.
 Unsurprisingly, the cave ended up being their grave as they were all swiftly eaten by the fox.

 I’ve been reading conflicting reports, but it seems at some point Disney’s animators decided to change Foxey Loxey’s book to a more ambiguous title: “Psychology,” and altered the cartoon’s dialogue to take out all direct references to Mein Kampf and Nazis.
 I’m not sure if this change was at the last second before its original release, or later in the 1960s when it was re-released to a new generation of viewers.
 I wonder if this change was to make sure the cartoon would remain relevant and understandable to new generations of viewers in the future, or make it less scary to viewers.
 Either way, I think its message would have remained clear to its original 1943 audience.